Street racing: Japan

 Street racers, known natively as hashiriya (走り屋), often run their cars on expressways and freeways, where they are known as kōsoku battle or commonly known as Roulette-zoku as they drive round and round in circular motions and frequently occur on the Shuto Expressway in Tokyo.
-Japanese street racers have also popularized racing along the narrow winding roads of the mountains of the country, known as tōge or touge, which became the source of inspiration for the manga/anime series Initial D. The expressway racing scene is portrayed in the manga Wangan Midnight, as well as in the movie series Shuto Kousoku Trial.

 The most notorious group to be associated with street racing was Mid Night, who became world famous for their speeds, at times exceeding 300 km/h.